MPH Program FAQ

 Requests to transfer credits are considered on an individual basis after students are admitted to the Program.
 In order for transfer credits to be given, a course must be a graduate course from an accredited institution, appropriate to the student's course of study at EKU, and approved by the student's advisor, the Program Director, and the Graduate School.
 A maximum of 12 semester hours may be transferred and the 7 year time limit also applies to completion of such.

 The program is tailored to meet the needs of working individuals.
-Therefore, classes are mostly offered on evenings, Saturdays (approx. every other), and via the Internet.
+Therefore, classes are mostly offered on evenings, Saturdays (approx. every other), and online.